Dawnborn/DigitsRecognation/README.md

 # DigitsRecognation
-This is a OpenCV exersie to read digits from images credit cards.
+This is an OpenCV exersie to read digits from images of credit cards with template matching.